cephidstar/learn_public/BigQuery.md

 #### Challenge #1 ####

-Write a script-driven BigQuery query that accepts 2 or 3 command line parameters that will become values used by a parameterized SQL statement.
+Write a script-driven BigQuery query that accepts 2 or 3 command line parameters that will become values inserted into a parameterized SQL statement.

 However, your script must execute without error, when some or none of the parameters are provided.
 Take some time to consider the various SQL statement default behaviors you require for each possible combination of supplied parameters.

 #### Challenge #2 ####